 The geologic age of this deposit is debatable.
 At the time of the original find in 1942 the deposits were considered to be Upper Cretaceous as marine deposits of this age exist 30 miles to the south.
 The bone occurrence was interpreted as being a continental deposit resulting from streams going into the late Cretaceous Gulf of Mexico.
 Two of the forms recently excavated suggest an older age for the deposit.
-The beaded turtle is characteristically an early Cretaceous form and Hadrosaurs have a similar age range.
+The beaded turtle is characteristically an early Cretaceous form and hadrosaurs have a similar age range.
 From material so far obtained the age of the deposit could be anywhere from late Jurassic to late Cretaceous.
-Some of the sediment on washing and separation of different density fractions in bromoform yielded fragments of questionable Paleoniscid, teleost fragments and wood fragments (Frank Winter, Washington University, personal communication).
+Some of the sediment on washing and separation of different density fractions in bromoform yielded palaeoniscid? fragments, teleost fragments, and wood fragments (Frank Winter, Washington University, personal communication).
 Some of this material is more suggestive of a marine or brackish water environment rather than a continental one.
-The possibility exists of a mixed environment also with an admixture of different age material, perhaps some marine, some terrestrial or fresh water.
+The possibility exists of a mixed environment perhaps some marine and some terrestrial or fresh water, with an admixture of material of different ages.